0305.00 Active Bystandership, Intervention, and Anti-Retaliation

 • Mitigating Factor: A circumstance, fact, or influence that may reduce the level of corrective action or discipline recommended.

 • Retaliation: Adverse conduct towards an individual, not otherwise authorized by law or policy, which is in response to an action taken or perceived to be taken by the individual.
 Conduct that would likely deter an individual from reporting or supporting a claim of harassment or discrimination may constitute retaliation.
+Retaliation can occur even if the underlying complaint of harassment or discrimination is not substantiated.

 About the Active Bystandership for Law Enforcement (ABLE) Project:

 Georgetown University Law Center’s “Innovative Policing Program” created ABLE Project as an innovative approach to tackling deep-rooted challenges in policing.
 The project includes wide-ranging strategies that emphasize community involvement and engagement, focused training, officer wellness, improving accountability, and consistency across police departments.
 The foundational pillars of the project are preventing misconduct, reducing mistakes, and promoting officer health and wellness.
-With these pillars as the focus, the project aims to give officers the tools to effectively intervene and create an institutional culture that supports and encourages peer intervention.
+With these pillars as the focus, the project aims to give officers the tools to effectively intervene and create an agency culture that supports and encourages peer intervention.

 Policy: